roadlittledawn/ste/README.md

 **Organizations** can be of type `parent`, `subsidiary`, or `sole`:

 1. Sole organizations do not have parent or child organizations.
-2. A subsidiary organization is can have a parent account, and child accounts.
+2. A subsidiary organization is can have a parent org, and child orgs.
-4. A subsidiary operationally acts as a 'master' account to all of it's children.
+4. A subsidiary operationally acts as a 'master' org to all of it's children.

 **Accounts** are purchased services, by individual organizations.
 Revenue is yearly billings.